 Software inventory - threat and vulnerability management

-The software inventory in threat and vulnerability management is a list of all the software in your organization, including details such as the name of the vendor, number of weaknesses, threats, and number of exposed devices.
+The software inventory in threat and vulnerability management is a list of known software in your organization with official Common Platform Enumerations (CPE).
+Software products without an official CPE don’t have vulnerabilities published.
+It also includes details such as the name of the vendor, number of weaknesses, threats, and number of exposed devices.

 How it works

-In the field of discovery, we are leveraging the same set of signals that is responsible for detection and vulnerability assessment in Microsoft Defender ATP endpoint detection and response capabilities.
+In the field of discovery, we're leveraging the same set of signals that is responsible for detection and vulnerability assessment in Microsoft Defender for Endpoint detection and response capabilities.

-Since it is real-time, in a matter of minutes, you will see vulnerability information as they get discovered.
+Since it's real time, in a matter of minutes, you'll see vulnerability information as they get discovered.
 The engine automatically grabs information from multiple security feeds.
-In fact, you'll will see if a particular software is connected to a live threat campaign.
+In fact, you'll see if a particular software is connected to a live threat campaign.
 It also provides a link to a Threat Analytics report soon as it's available.

 Navigate to the Software inventory page

 Access the Software inventory page by selecting Software inventory from the threat and vulnerability management navigation menu in the Microsoft Defender Security Center.

 View software on specific devices in the individual devices pages from the devices list.

 If you search for software using the Microsoft Defender for Endpoint global search, make sure to put an underscore instead of a space.
 For example, for the best search results you'd write "windows_10" instead of "Windows 10".